PERSONS OF INTEREST

 A WOUNDED ARGYLL AND SUTHERLAND FLYING OFFICER

-Captain John Aidan Liddell, 3rd Battalion, Princess Louise's (Argyll- and Sutherland Highlanders), and Royal Flying Corps, was hospitalised in de ambulance L'Ocean, when Major Gordon visited him quite often.
-Major Gordon was informed that Captain Liddell, had an extroadinary deed above Bruges and had menitshed to land in the allied lines, although severely wounded.
-For his deed Captain John Aidan Liddell was later awarded the Victoria Cross !
+Captain John Aidan Liddell, 3rd Battalion, Princess Louise's (Argyll- and Sutherland Highlanders), and Royal Flying Corps, was hospitalised in de ambulance L'Ocean when Major Gordon visited him quite often.
+Major Gordon was informed that Captain Liddell, had an extraordinary deed above Bruges and had mentioned landing in the allied lines, although severely wounded.
+For his deed, Captain John Aidan Liddell was later awarded the Victoria Cross!

 Major Gordon had the pleasure to meet Cardinal Mercier for the first time in the early days of the war.
-After the war, Gordon had to arrange many meetings between Cardinal Mercier and asteemed British individuals as Admiral Beatty and Lord Curzon.
-He also was present during the visit of Queen Mary of England to Malines and ofcourse to the Cardinal.
+After the war, Gordon had to arrange many meetings between Cardinal Mercier and esteemed British individuals as Admiral Beatty and Lord Curzon.
+He also was present during the visit of Queen Mary of England to Malines and of course to the Cardinal.

 Anna Buchan was a well known Scottish novelist, who wrote under the alias O. Douglas.
 She assisted Major Gordon in writing his autobiography 'Culled from a Diary'.